Theoretical and Numerical Analysis of 3D Reconstruction Using Point and Line Incidences: Introduction

 \section{Introduction}

-The structure-from-motion pipeline takes a set of images and aims to estimate both the camera positions and the relative position of the objects in said images.
-The process starts by identifying sets of point and line features in one image that are recognizable as the same points or lines in another.
-These matching features, that we call \textit{correspondences}, are used to estimate the camera position and orientation, which then allow for the triangulation step.
+The Structure-from-Motion pipeline aims to estimate the camera positions and the relative position of the objects present in a given set of images.
+The process starts by identifying point and line features in one image that are recognizable as the same points or lines in another.
+These matched features, that we call \textit{correspondences}, are used to estimate the camera position and orientation, which then allow for the triangulation step where the position of the points and lines is estimated.

+In this work, we study the triangulation of points and lines satisfying a certain incidence relation.
+Specifically, we focus on the triangulation of points contained in a single line; see \Cref{fig:L1_and_P1}.
+We note that our methods can also be used when multiple lines going through a fixed point.
+We develop the theory for the triangulation of these problems for an arbitrary number of pinhole cameras assuming complete visibility.

 The triangulation of points is well understood and, in practice, it is efficiently implemented.
-However, point features are more prone to errors and light changes.
-The inclusion of line features in the reconstruction process may give a more accurate estimation of scenes as they are more robust to noise than points, and their frequent appearance in interior scenes and man-made scenarios makes their study necessary.
+However, to the best of our knowledge, incidence relations are not considered in these implementations.
+The inclusion of line features and incidence relations in the triangulation process could give a more accurate estimation of scenes as lines are more robust to noise than points, and incidence relations appear frequently in interior scenes and man-made scenarios; see \cite{Schindler2006LineBasedSF}, \cite{Huang2018LearningTP}, \cite{Liu_2023_CVPR}.
 Additionally, in some real data sets standard feature detection algorithms fail due to a lack of point correspondences but succeed when line correspondences are taken into account \cite{fabbri2020trplp}.

-In this work, we study the triangulation of points and lines satisfying a certain incidence relation for an arbitrary number of pinhole cameras assuming complete visibility.
-We restrict our focus to (L1): a single line incident with multiple points, see \Cref{fig:L1_and_P1}, and we use methods from applied algebraic geometry to study different approaches for its reconstruction.
-Our results provide a theoretical foundation for the reconstruction of incident points and lines and give an understanding of the complexity of the triangulation of points and lines preserving these incidences.

-Our approach relies on the use of \textit{(algebraic) varieties}, by which we mean the vanishing set of a system of polynomial equations.
-Varieties have been used extensively to study triangulation of point correspondences \cite{agarwal2019ideals, EDDegree_point, faugeras1995geometry}, line correspondences \cite{faugeras1993three,breiding2022line, Kileel_Thesis} and minimal problems \cite{duff2019plmp,Duff20_partialvis} to name a few.
-In particular, these studies introduced the point and line multiview varieties which we now recall.
+The main tools in our work are \textit{(algebraic) varieties}, that is, the vanishing sets of systems of polynomial equations.
+Algebraic varieties have been used extensively to study triangulation of point correspondences \cite{agarwal2019ideals, EDDegree_point, faugeras1995geometry}, line correspondences \cite{faugeras1993three,breiding2022line, Kileel_Thesis} and minimal problems \cite{duff2019plmp,Duff20_partialvis} to name a few.
+In these works, algebraic varieties arise naturally due to the algebraic nature of pinhole cameras.